0x1DOCD00D/CS441_Fall2024/Homeworks/Homework1.md

 * [Project Gutenberg](https://www.gutenberg.org/) contains a large collection of public domain books, often used for text mining and NLP research;
 * [OpenSubtitles](https://www.opensubtitles.com/) is a dataset of movie subtitles in multiple languages, useful for tasks like machine translation and dialogue modeling.

 Of course, many datasets are too large for a homework and may require significant computational resources, so students should carve a manageable subset of the data.
-Previous experiments show that it is possible to build a useful LLM with ten Gb of data depending on the quality of the data.
+Previous experiments show that it is possible to build a useful LLM with ten gigabytes of data depending on the quality of the data.

 The main steps of this homework are the following.
 First, you split the initial text corpus in shards for parallel processing.
 The size of the shard can be chosen experimentally.
 Next, for each shard you will convert the text into numerical tokens using the [Byte Pair Encoding (BPE) JTokkit](https://github.com/knuddelsgmbh/jtokkit?tab=readme-ov-file) as it is shown in the image from the LLM book below.
 You can decide how to handle special context tokens.

 ![img.png](img.png)

 Next, you need to compute the sliding window data samples with the input shifted by one as shown in the example image below.
 These data samples are based on the tokenized output from the previous step and they contain training data for predicting the final token given a number of previously occuring tokens, e.g., the word *learn* can be predicted by the previous occurence of the word *LLM*.
+In general, for certain types of embeddings or models, the sliding window is not necessary: if your task is to map individual tokens to vectors without considering their context (e.g., one-hot encoding), you don’t need a sliding window.
+However, our task is to construct LLM models where we do consider the context!
+In the context of the first homework the sliding window is superfluous, but we will require it in the next homework

 ![img_1.png](img_1.png)

+The sliding window algorithm in the context of large language models (LLMs) works to handle long texts that exceed the model's maximum token limit by processing the text in chunks.
+Here's how it typically functions:
+1. Define the Window Size: The model has a maximum number of tokens it can process in one go, say 1024 tokens.
+2. Initialize the Window: The first window covers the first 1024 tokens of the input text.
+3. Process the Initial Window: The model processes this window to generate output or extract information.
+4. Sliding the Window: After processing, the window "slides" forward by a certain number of tokens, typically with some overlap to maintain context.
+For example, it might move forward by 512 tokens, meaning the next window will cover tokens 513 to 1536.
+5. Repeat Until End: This process continues until the window reaches the end of the text.

+If the text length is shorter than the maximum token limit, or when the sliding window reaches the end of the text, there are no more tokens to fill the window.
+Here's how it works:
+1. Incomplete Final Window: If there aren't enough tokens left to fill the window completely, the final window may contain fewer tokens than the initial window size.
+The model processes whatever data remains in this window.
+2. Stop Condition: The algorithm detects that there are no more tokens to include in the next window and stops processing.
+This prevents any further sliding or unnecessary computations.
+3. Handling Edge Cases: In cases where the last chunk of text is crucial for context (like summarization or continuation tasks), the overlap between windows ensures that the model retains context from the previous segment, even when the last window is smaller.
+In essence, when there is no more data to slide, the algorithm concludes its processing as it has covered the entire input text.

 In the context of constructing an LLM, a [tensor](https://en.wikipedia.org/wiki/Tensor) is a fundamental data structure used to represent multi-dimensional arrays of data.
 Tensors generalize matrices (2D arrays) to higher dimensions, and are key components in the field of machine learning, particularly in the implementation of neural networks, including LLMs like GPT models.
 The term [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)) is not sufficient since we need to work with data that has more than two dimensions.
 Matrices are limited to 2D arrays, meaning they have rows and columns.
 However, in many machine learning and deep learning applications like the one we are creating in this course, especially in neural networks like those used in LLMs, the data is inherently multi-dimensional, requiring more than just rows and columns to represent it.
 This is where the term tensor becomes necessary.